[Minor revision–posted 8/19/19 (replaces 8/28/15 edition)]

 OP 76.09: Abandoned Personal Property

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish a standard procedure for the handling, control, and disposal of abandoned personal property on the Texas Tech campus.

-REVIEW: This OP will be reviewed in August of every fourth year by the Chief of Police, the Managing Director of University Financial Services, and the Office of General Counsel with substantive revisions forwarded to the Assistant Vice President and Controller, the Vice President for Administration and Finance and Chief Financial Officer, and the University Counsel.
+REVIEW: This OP will be reviewed in August of every fourth year by the Chief of Police, the Managing Director of University Financial Services, and the Office of General Counsel with substantive revisions forwarded to the Assistant Vice President and Controller, the Vice President for Administration & Finance and Chief Financial Officer, and the Chief Compliance and Security Officer.